anyscale/academy/README.md

 #### Using Pip

-If you don't use Anaconda, you'll have to install prerequisites first:
+If you don't use Anaconda, you'll have to install these prerequisites first:

 * Python 3.6 or 3.7.
 While Ray supports Python 3.8, some dependencies used in `RLlib` (the Ray reinforcement library) are not yet supported for 3.8.
     * The version of Python that comes with your operating system is probably too old.
 Try `python --version` to see what you have.